EmmanuelRoux/ngx-matomo-client/README.md

 ```

 Please note that some features (such as `setEcommerceView`) must be called **before**
 `trackPageView`, so be careful when using router adapter!
-Simpler usage will come in a future version.
+You may want to look at [how to use interceptors](#customize-anything).

 ### Disable tracking in some environments